 However, Müller’s unique style does have its drawbacks.
 For example, the ethereal feeling throughout the book also makes it somewhat difficult to distinguish between her characters.
 This is partially because there are no real conversations, since the dialogue is unpunctuated, and allowed to flow along with the rest of the narrative.
 This confused me in several parts of the book, which I found to be frustrating because I was enjoying the writing so much.
 For those readers who don’t care for books where “nothing happens,” I’m thinking that the combination of these two things will probably keep this book from ever appearing on their reading lists.
 For me, however, I’m still glad I read this book, even when it confused me.
 For anyone who remembers watching the country-by-country overthrow of communism during the late 80s and early 90s, this is a stunning rendition of the on-the-street feelings prevalent in Romania at the time.
 For this, I can warmly recommend it with a solid four out of five stars.

-The English translation of “The Fox was Ever the Hunter” by Herta Müller, published by Granta Books, released May 5, 2016, is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+The English translation of “The Fox was Ever the Hunter” by Herta Müller, published by Granta Books, released May 5, 2016, is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.